Vogelmensch/scanner/paper/main.typ

 Avoid presenting large, uninterrupted blocks of code---split long listings into logical parts or use ellipses to skip unimportant sections.
 Lastly, include meaningful comments in the code itself to explain non-obvious logic or design choices; this makes the code more accessible.

 Always include a clear and descriptive caption using the `caption` field and put the listing into a floating environment (_e.g._, the `figure` environment).
 Ensure that code listings are placed near the relevant text.
 Always reference the listing in your text.
 A listing that is not referenced will not receive attention from the reader. @my-code-block is now referenced.

+If I finished this text now, there would be a lot of white space here.
+Therefore, I should write some more sentences to fill this space.
+We sometimes have to adapt our text to create a truly appealing layout.

 #figure(
   placement: bottom,